Weekend Flash

 The Symptoms of Hashimoto's

 Hashimoto's may be first noticed as a gradual enlargement of the thyroid gland resulting in the neck appearing swollen.
 The patient may also begin to experience hoarseness, and they may feel the need to clear their throat often, especially when talking.
 Tenderness/soreness may begin to manifest in the area.
-As the thyroid gland becomes more damaged the patient will start to experience symptoms of hypothyroidism such as:
+As the condition progresses the patient will probably begin to experience symptoms of hypothyroidism such as:

 Fatigue, weakness